icon

 5. Gain new skills that can help advance your career further.

 6. Easier to climb up the career ladder when you’re certified in sterile products, sterile compounding or IV compounding.
-Remember?
-Different terms for the same training.

 7. Transition into a more fulfilling career within Pharmacy with options to explore other careers outside pharmacy in drug manufacturing, sterility testing, sterile compounding equipment certification and more.